natescherer/ChangelogManagement/docs/Get-ChangelogData.md

 ## PARAMETERS

 ### -Path
-Path to the changelog.
+Path to the changelog; defaults to ".\CHANGELOG.md"
-Defaults to ".\CHANGELOG.md".

 ```yaml
 Type: String